 - Consumer guarantees apply to caravans.

-- If you buy a caravan that fails to meet the consumer guarantees you may be eligible for a repair, replacement or refund.
+- If you buy a caravan that fails to meet a consumer guarantee, you may be eligible for a repair or replacement of the caravan, or a refund.

 - Caravan manufacturers and suppliers have responsibilities under consumer law.